autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multilabel.md

 multi_predictor.fit(train_data, time_limit=time_limit)
 ```

+### Inference and Evaluation

-You can easily use the MultilabelPredictor to predict all labels in new data:
+After training, you can easily use the `MultilabelPredictor` to predict all labels in new data:

 ```{.python .input}
 test_data = TabularDataset('https://autogluon.s3.amazonaws.com/datasets/Inc/test.csv')